Magic Quadrant for Client Management Tools

 - Software packaging

-While not necessary for Magic Quadrant inclusion, the management of non-Windows devices is becoming increasingly important and influential in client management purchasing decisions.
-Organizations are increasingly looking to extend much of the client management functionality described above to iOS, Android, BlackBerry, Windows Phone/Windows RT and Mac OS X. Consequently, this Magic Quadrant will place greater emphasis on the management of these platforms.
+- While not necessary for Magic Quadrant inclusion, the management of non-Windows devices is becoming increasingly important and influential in client management purchasing decisions.
+Organizations increasingly look to extend much of the client management functionality to iOS, Android, BlackBerry, Windows Phone/RT and Mac OS X.

-- The product must be of interest to Gartner clients by appearing on their product selection shortlists.
+- Products must be of interest to Gartner clients by appearing on their product selection shortlists.

-- The vendor must provide at least five references for its client management product.
+- Vendors must provide at least five references for their client management products.

 The Ability to Execute axis measures the vendors' ability to meet the current needs of client management tool buyers, as well as their ability to succeed in this market by gaining market share and achieving revenue growth.

 Product/Service: We evaluated the core features of client management:

 - Software distribution

 - Hardware and software inventory, including software usage monitoring